-CPO utilizes hard (rock jetties and breakwaters) and soft (biologs & vegetation) engineering techniques to reduce erosion and improve ecological function along Baltimore County’s tidal waterways.
-CPO has constructed many Living Shorelines to improve water quality.
+WR uses hard (rock jetties and breakwaters) and soft (biologs and vegetation) engineering techniques to reduce erosion and improve ecological function along Baltimore County’s tidal waterways.
+WR has constructed many Living Shorelines to improve water quality.

-CPO maintains a database with all County residents' waterway and stream complaints, including problems with erosion, blockages, and debris.
+WR maintains a database with all County residents' waterway and stream complaints, including problems with erosion, blockages and debris.

 Waterway Dredging Program